Concurrent Enrollment FAQ

-Concurrent enrollment, also known as "dual enrollment", is a program that allows high school students to earn college or vocational credit toward a postsecondary diploma, certificate, or degree at a Colorado college.
+Concurrent enrollment, also known as "dual enrollment," is a program that allows high school students to earn college or vocational credit toward a postsecondary credential with a certificate or degree.
 The concurrent enrollment courses also count as credit toward a high school diploma.

 Concurrent enrollment courses are college courses.
 Students should understand that the amount of work necessary to succeed in college courses may be much greater than in high school courses.